 With its historic buildings and gorgeous canals, Venice is one of Italy’s most famous attractions.
 This floating city consists of a group of 117 small islands separated by canals and linked by bridges.
-Planning a trip here can be overwhelming, but keeping these tips in mind before you depart will make your trip much easier!
+After visiting Venice on several occasions, we’ve gathered all of our best Venice travel tips — including how to save money, where to stay, what to pack and more!

 Ferry Ticket Tips & Tricks